gamedolphin/Jeez/README.md

 Game Engine with ThreeJs renderer

 Please check the examples folder for rudimentary usage instructions.
 Docs will happen when the engine feels ready.
-Examples folder also has the dev build for Jeez.

 ## Build
 Run `npm install` followed by `npm run dev` or `npm run build` to generate the built library